jackocnr/intl-tel-input/README.md

 **nationalMode**
 Type: `Boolean` Default: `true`
 Allow users to enter national numbers (and not have to think about international dial codes).
 Formatting, validation and placeholders still work.
 Then you can use `getNumber` to extract a full international number - [see example](http://jackocnr.com/lib/intl-tel-input/examples/gen/national-mode.html).
+This option now defaults to `true`, and it is recommended that you leave it that way as it provides a better experience for the user.

 **numberType**
 Type: `String` Default: `"MOBILE"`